smilebasti/npmGrafStats/README.md

 - Set Influx settings
 - Set HOME_IPS to your External/Public IP
   - if multiple external IP Addresses separated them with \|
-- If you are using InfluxDB v1 set to: smilebasti/npmgrafstats:influxv1
 ```
 docker run --name npmgraf -it -d
 -v /home/docker/nginx-proxy-manager/data/logs:/logs \